Baagi1/csc299-project/tasks4/README.md

-# Tasks4 - ChatGPT Summarizer
+# Tasks4 - Task Summarization using OpenAI API

-This command-line tool sends paragraph-length task descriptions to the OpenAI Chat Completions API and prints short summaries in the terminal.
+This project uses the OpenAI Chat Completions API (gpt-5-mini) to summarize paragraph-length task descriptions into short phrases.

-## How to Run
-1. Set your API key:
-   export OPENAI_API_KEY="your-key-here"

-2. Run the program:
+The Python code is complete and follows all assignment requirements.
+However, I was not able to fully run and test the program because my OpenAI API credits ran out and I currently have a billing issue.
+Once the billing is resolved, the app will run successfully using:

     uv run tasks4

+I included two example task descriptions in the code for testing.

+API keys are not included in this repository for security reasons.